glamorous-chi/perfume-product-preview-page/README.md

 I learned that I need to improve on my CSS skills, so I can better achieve whatever design I see.

 ### Continued development
-Going forward, I will be working more on my CSS skills, and how to use utility classes to my benefit.
+Going forward, I will be sharpening my CSS skills, and learning to use utility classes to my benefit.